EUFAR/egads-gui/README.md

 Documentation:
 --------------

-The documentation of EGADS Lineage GUI is available as a PDF in the Documentation folder.
+The documentation of EGADS Lineage GUI is available as a PDF in the Documentation folder or on Read The Docs (https://egads-gui.readthedocs.io/en/lineage/).